 I’ve decided to start a blog and take a firm step onto a shaky foundation that is publicly talking about mental illness/health and psychology.
-My name is Amy Glover, I’m a Clinical Psychologist, completing my community service in the Southern Cape of South Africa.
+My name is Amy Glover, I’m a Clinical Psychologist in private practice in Cape Town, South Africa.
 This first post is an introductory one; why I chose psychology, why I’m writing a psychology blog and a bit about me.

 What led up to studying psychology?

-I’m from Cape Town in South Africa, and I’ve spent most of my life there; with some time in Stellenbosch and I’m now based in George in the Garden Route.
-While growing up, the opportunity to study was always a dream but my environment and circumstances was not one where I had the means to study.
-A bursary from Stellenbosch University kick-started this whole journey, and it was a significant head start to where I am now.
+I’m from Cape Town in South Africa, and I’ve spent most of my life there; with some time spent in Stellenbosch and the Garden Route.
+While growing up, it was always my dream to study but my circumstances did not yet include the opportunity to study.
+A bursary from Stellenbosch University kick-started this whole journey for me, and it was a significant head start to where I am now.

-The unseen, intense journey to becoming a Clinical Psychologist
+The seen and unseen journey to becoming a Clinical Psychologist

 At this point with my internship and Masters complete, I could apply to write a board exam with the HPCSA, which I passed in June 2018.
-I am currently completing my compulsory Community Service year which according to the Health Professionals Act 56 of 1974, requires that I “shall perform remunerated community service in health care for a period of one year and shall, on the completion of such service, be entitled to practice the profession.”
-I am completing this at George Prison in the Southern Cape Management area this year.
+I then needed to complete my compulsory community service year which according to the Health Professionals Act 56 of 1974, requires that I “shall perform remunerated community service in health care for a period of one year and shall, on the completion of such service, be entitled to practice the profession.”
+Thereafter I could register as an independent practitioner of Clinical Psychology (effective February 2019).

-In 7 months’ time I will have completed this almost 9 year journey.
-This is just a brief look at the organisation of the process in training to become a Clinical Psychologist, after jumping through hoop after hoop I am finally here!
+This is just a brief look at the process in training to become a Clinical Psychologist.

 What is a Clinical Psychologist and how does it differ from other psychologists and professionals?